-The Federal Constitution establishes as fundamental rights the freedom of expression and the right of information, but also individual rights, such as the right to privacy, honour and image (article 5, IX, X and XIV).
+The Federal Constitution establishes as fundamental rights the freedom of expression and the right to information, but also individual rights, such as the right to privacy, honour and image (article 5, IX, X and XIV).
 Media coverage must strike a balance between these constitutional rights.

-If the press negatively affects the honour or image of an athlete, the aggrieved may file a lawsuit claiming an indemnification for damage (article 927 of the Civil Code).
-Also, there are other means to have such damage repaired, such as the withdrawal of the offensive publication or the granting of the right to reply.

-Serious insults by the media can also constitute crimes against a person's reputation - libel, defamation and slander, pursuant to articles 138, 139 and 140 of the Criminal Code, respectively.
-The journalist may be sentenced to imprisonment (although in practice this has never happened) or have to pay a fine, or both.
+If the press negatively affects the honour or image of an athlete, the aggrieved party may resort to the court and claim for an indemnification for damage or to have the right to reply (articles 5, item V of the Federal Constitution and 927 of the Civil Code).
+In exceptional cases, courts may also determine the withdrawal of the offensive publication, if requested.
+Serious insults by the media can also constitute crimes against a person's reputation - libel, defamation and slander (articles 138, 139 and 140 of the Criminal Code).
+The journalist may be sentenced to imprisonment (although in practice this has never happened) or to pay a fine, or both.